-Making beer from extract sounds pretty appealing to newbies because it allows making real homemade beer without any malt (grains) and special equipment.
+Making beer from malt extract sounds pretty appealing to newbies because it allows making real homemade beer without any malt (grains) and special brewing equipment.
 All you need is a cooking pot and fermentation vessel.
-Doing everything in accordance with this method will let you produce beer that’s much better than most store-bought brands.
+Doing everything in accordance with this method will let you produce a beer that’s much better than most store-bought brands.

 Is there any sense in using this method?
-Putting it bluntly, using a beer extract is a simplified classic brewing technology which lets you try your hand at this, gain experience, and understand if brewing beer is for you.
+Putting it bluntly, using a beer malt extract is a simplified classic brewing technology which lets you try your hand at this, gain experience, and understand if brewing beer is for you.
 You’ll be able to understand whether it is necessary for you to spend money (large enough sums) on malt, hops, yeast, various tools, and mini-breweries.

 Theory.
 Beer concentrate (extract) is a dark-colored hopped or not hopped beer wort with a thick consistency (like gel or condensed milk).
 It’s prepared at factories in accordance with classic brewing technology.
 During the preparation process, as much liquid is evaporated from the wort as possible to increase shelf life and simplify transportation.

 The real concentrate is made from barley and wheat malt (or a mixture) by cooking and saccharifying grain, following all standards and maintaining temperature pause.
 If hops are added during the preparation process the extract is considered hopped.

 All extracts look almost identical